nllz/IRTF-HRPC/draft-association.md

 Discussion: Protocols vs Platforms
 ==================================

 The Internet increasingly becomes a vehicle for commercial, propietary, non-interoperable platforms.
 The Internet has always allowed for closed-off networks, but the current trend show the rise of a small number of very large non-interoperable platforms.
-Chat has moved from finger {{RFC1288}}, XMPP and IRC to Facebook Messenger, Whatsapp and WeChat and there has been a strong rise of social media networks with large numbers of users, such as Facebook, Twitter and Instagram.
+Chat has moved from XMPP and IRC to Facebook Messenger, Whatsapp and WeChat and there has been a strong rise of social media networks with large numbers of users, such as Facebook, Twitter and Instagram.
 A similar trend can be found among e-mail providers, with the significant difference that e-mail is interoperable.

 Often these non-interoperable platform are built on open-protocols but do not allow for inter-operability or data-portability.
 In the case of these large platforms this leads to strong network externalities, also know as a network effect; because the users are there, users will be there.
 The use of social-media platforms has enabled groups to associate, but is has also led to a 'tactical freeze' because of the inability to change the platforms {{Tufekci}}.
 Whereas these networks a ready-to-hand networked public sphere, it does not allow for its inhabitants to change, or fully understand, their workings.